Skip to Main Content

 There is usually only one programme-level course per programme per academic year, and all students studying on that programme are enrolled on it (single and joint honours, full and part time, all years of study).
 However, top-up courses will usually have a separate programme-level course.
 If you plan to teach your top-up students alongside your other students you may want to merge your top-up course into your main programme-level course.

-Programme-level NILE course IDs have two parts to them and are in the following format: CBAAHISTY-2324
+Programme-level NILE course IDs have two parts to them and are in the following format: BAHHISTY-2425

-The first digit of the ID, which is always C, denotes that this is a programme-level NILE course.
-The following three digits of the ID refer to the type of programme, and the most common of these are: BAA (BA); BSC (BSc); BEN (BEng); FDA (FdA); FDS (FdSc).
-Digits five through nine denote the particular programme, in this case HISTY = History.
+The first digits of the ID denote the type of the programme, with the most common of these being: BAH (BA); BSC (BSc); BEN (BEng); FDA (FdA); FDS (FdSc); MA (MA); MSC (MSc).
+The remaining digits denote the particular programme, in this case HISTY = History.
 As with module-level NILE courses, the final part of the course ID denotes the academic year in which the course is delivered.

 3. Enrol yourself onto your courses